Vaibhav-Hariani/CS-CHESS-2025/flowcharts/flowcharts.md

 [comment]: # (!!!)
 Your Turn: Build a state machine for a self-driving car.

-Don't worry about hitting every single scenario: the overlying idea should be expressed.
+Note: Don't worry about hitting every single scenario: the overlying idea should be expressed.

 [comment]: # (!!!)
 Homework:
     Take an everyday task, like the ones we've discussed, and express it as a both a flowchart and a state machine.
 Reach out to me on teams, discord, or email.
 We'll talk about it tomorrow.